-All Hug recipes are made using fresh raw ingredients and cuts of meat that are suitable for human consumption.
-We do not use green tripe in Hug food, so it’s safe to handle in the kitchen and can be stored in your fridge or freezer.
+All Hug Pet Food recipes are made using fresh whole food ingredients and cuts of meat that are suitable for human consumption.
+We do not use green tripe in Hug Pet Food, so it’s safe to handle in the kitchen and can be stored in your fridge or freezer

-Depending on how soon you would like to feed it, you can defrost Hug raw food for cats in your fridge or at room temperature, keeping it cool once defrosted.
-After you have defrosted and cooked Hug food, you can store it in the fridge and serve later, should you wish.
+Depending on how soon you would like to feed it, you can defrost Hug Pet Food in your fridge or at room temperature, keeping it cool once defrosted.
 The food is safe to keep refrigerated for 2 days once defrosted or cooked.

 Wash your hands with hot water and soap before and after handling your pet’s food.

-Ideally, defrost raw food for cats in the fridge as this will limit bacterial growth.
+Ideally, defrost whole food for cats in the fridge as this will limit bacterial growth.

-Use a clear working area when preparing your raw pet food.
+Use a clear working area when preparing your whole pet food.

-Once defrosted, store raw Hug food at the bottom of the fridge in closed containers.
-As with any uncooked meat, keep it away from cooked items as well as fresh fruit and veg.
+Once defrosted, store our whole food at the bottom of the fridge in closed containers.
+As with any uncooked meat, keep it away from cooked items as well as fresh fruit and veg

-Wash and disinfect all surfaces and utensils that have been in contact with raw and cooked meat.
+Wash and disinfect all surfaces and utensils that have been in contact with whole food and cooked meat.